Biblical Archaeology

 • Convivium: Guests at the annual Convivium Dinner Auction have the opportunity to donate to the Holy Land Experience during the Fund-A-Need.

-• Sponsorships: Friends of the Seminary are invited to prayerfully consider financially sponsoring the seminarians’ trip to the Holy Land with a gift online or a check by mail:
+• Sponsorships: Friends of the Seminary are invited to prayerfully consider financially sponsoring the seminarians’ pilgrimage with a gift online or a check by mail:

 Kenrick-Glennon Seminary